WElcome to the 2026 season

 As a new year dawns, so does Bach Akademie Australia’s next chapter!
-In this, our eighth year, we continue our journey exploring the profundity, originality and joy of Johann Sebastian Bach’s music in four compelling programs encompassing some of the composer’s most well-known works and collections, placing them in historical context, as well as that of his musical contemporaries.
+In this, our eighth year, we continue our journey exploring the profundity, originality and joy of Johann Sebastian Bach’s music in four interesting and daring programs encompassing some of the composer’s most well-known works and collections, placing them in historical context, as well as that of his musical contemporaries.

 Madeleine Easton